The writer flew from London Heathrow to Singapore for an extended visit family who had been living an ex-pat life there

 A visit to the Buddha Tooth Relic Temple in Singapore is an unforgettable experience.
 The opulence, and the lavish quantities of gold that have been incorporated into the building and its’ artefacts, is amazing.

-Entering via the South Bridge Road, known also as the Mountain Gate, we passed through one of the red, lacquered doors which are in the style of the Tang Dynasty of China (618-907).
-No first-time visitor could fail to be amazed by the impact on the senses of the rich colours, the gold, and the scent of burning incense candles.
+Entering via the South Bridge Road, known also as the Mountain Gate, we passed through one of the red, lacquered doors which are in the style of the Tang Dynasty of China (618–907).
+No first-time visitor will fail to be overwhelmed by the impact on the senses of the rich colours, the gold, and the scent of burning incense candles.

 Hundred Dragons Hall and the Universal Wisdom Hall

 The Hundred Dragons Hall and the Universal Wisdom Hall occupy the first storey of the temple.
 The walls of the Universal Wisdom Hall are lined with one hundred Buddha statues, each given a unique name and specific hand signals, called mudras.
 In the Hundred Dragons Hall a ceiling-mounted keman is framed by the dragons which give the hall its name.

 The Sacred Light Hall Houses the Tooth Relic

 The most holy place in the Buddha Tooth Relic Temple is on the fourth floor.
 It is housed within a stupa made from 402 kg of gold, much of which was melted down from items donated by devotees.
 Only monks are allowed into the relic chamber, where they conduct daily services.

 Visitors can view the chamber twice a day from the public viewing area but photography is strictly forbidden.
 During my visit, devotees were meditating on the raised plush platforms on the edges of the hall, and we, of course, respected their concentration by remaining silent.

 The Rooftop Garden in Singapore's Buddha Tooth Relic Temple